spacetelescope/stpipe/docs/source/model_library.rst

 - When loaded from an association, the container size never changed;
   that is, no use-cases required adding new models to associations within steps
 - The order of models was never changed
-- Must be compatible with stpipe infrastructure (eg implements ``crds_observatory``, ``get_crds_parameters``, etc methods)
+- Must be compatible with stpipe infrastructure (implements ``crds_observatory``, ``get_crds_parameters``, etc methods)
 - Several steps implemented different memory optimizations
 - Step code has additional complexity to deal with containers